radekrzepka/quiz-react/README.md

 # React sports quiz

-My first project made in React.
-It's quiz app, where you can choose your category and test your knowledge of chosen sport.
+Sports quiz app, where you can choose your category and test your knowledge of chosen sport.

 ## Technologies